Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 genezio local
 ```

-Now you can test your method using the {{< external-link link="http://localhost:8083/explore" >}}genezio test interface{{< /external-link >}}.
+Now you can test your method using the {{< external-link link="http://localhost:8083/explore" >}}DeployApps test interface{{< /external-link >}}.

 ![Alt text](/posts/mail-in-ts-with-nodemailer3.webp)

-After everything goes well, you can deploy your app to the genezio cloud.
+After everything goes well, you can deploy your app to the DeployApps cloud.

 ## Deploy your application

-Now we have everything set up and it’s time to deploy the application to the genezio cloud with only one simple command.
+Now we have everything set up and it’s time to deploy the application to the DeployApps cloud with only one simple command.

 Run this command in the root folder on your project: